Stelan1999/true-bitrate/README.md

 ## Usage

-First install `ffmpeg` and `python2-scipy` packages (and also `python2-matplotlib` for debug purposes).
+First install `ffmpeg` and `python-scipy` packages (and also `python-matplotlib` for debug purposes).

-Python 2.7 is required to run this properly.
+Python 3 is required to run this properly.

 Finally you can just open a command line in true-bitrate folder and run: